Pacifica Spindrift Players Executive Board Bylaws

 1. Eligibility:

-Any member in good standing at least forty-five (45) days before the election is eligible to run for office to serve on the Board of Directors.
+Any member in good standing at least forty-five (45) days before the election is eligible to run to serve on the Board of Directors.

 2. Process: